helaar/bikeweather/README.md

 ## How can I deploy this project?

+### Lovable Deployment
 Simply open [Lovable](https://lovable.dev/projects/16bd2156-9094-475d-884d-3942bd40524f) and click on Share -> Publish.

+### GitHub Pages Deployment
+This project is configured to deploy to GitHub Pages automatically using GitHub Actions.
+When you push changes to the main branch, the GitHub Action will:

+1. Build the project
+2. Deploy it to GitHub Pages

+The deployed site will be available at: https://helaar.github.io/tour-weather-oracle/

+To manually trigger a deployment:
+1. Go to the GitHub repository
+2. Navigate to Actions
+3. Select the "Deploy to GitHub Pages" workflow
+4. Click "Run workflow"

 ## Can I connect a custom domain to my Lovable project?